lonewolfwilliams/SimonFighter/README.md

 Game Instructions
 -----------------

-This is a two player game, currently with no instructions title screen or game over screen :P The game uses the arrow keys.

-Players take it in turns to try and remember a growing sequence of keypresses, each keypress remembered will result in a successful attack on the other player each mistake will result in your attack being blocked.
+In this game players take it in turns to try and remember a growing sequence of keypresses, each keypress remembered will result in a successful attack on the other player each mistake will result in your attack being blocked.

 When the game starts the first key in the sequence will be displayed briefly, then the starting player (left or right) will be chosen at random, this player must press the key they have just been shown.
 Currently the sequence length is one.